Timing-based mass measurement of exotic long-lived particles at the FCC-ee: Mass measurement with vertex timing

 with $\beta=\delta d_L/\delta t_L/c$, with $c$ the speed of light, and is constrained by the collision kinematics through the recoil relation:

 By eliminating $p_L$, $M_L$ can be measured as a function of $\beta$, $M$ and $E_{CM}$, which are measurable or known quantities.

-We are interested in exploring what kind of precision one can realistically obtain within the detector systems being designed for experimentation at FCC-ee.
+This study explores what kind of precision one can realistically obtain within the detector systems being designed for experimentation at FCC-ee.
 To this purpose we work out analytically how the mass measurement depends on the detector performance, for the case $M=0$, corresponding to a LLP recoiling against a massless particle such as a neutrino.
 In this case the formula for $M_L$ reduces to:

 Thus the mass of the long-lived particle can be extracted from the measurement of its $\beta$.